-It was such an incredible experience of leading a team who sponsored a school in Cambodia in 2019, I decided to sponsor another school with the same fantastic charity, Classroom of Hope.
+Having had an incredible experience of leading a team who sponsored a school in Cambodia in 2019, I decided to sponsor another school with the same charity, Classroom of Hope.

-Thanks to Covid, our Lombok project is eighteen months behind schedule but this extra time has given the project time to grow and evolve in ways we could never have imagined.
+Thanks to Covid, our Lombok project ended up taking eighteen months longer than anticipated but this extra time gave the project time to grow and evolve in ways we could never have imagined.

 Keep reading to find out more about this innovative project, the school, and our impact.

-Why are we sponsoring a school in Lombok?
+Why did we sponsor a school in Lombok?